I: Enter the tidyverse

 mutate(square_root = sqrt(x1txmtscor))

-Even though we haven’t covered any of these commands yet, I think (tell me if I’m wrong) the |> is still pretty easy to know roughly what’s going on.
+Even though we haven’t covered any of these commands yet, we can see that the |> is pretty easy to know roughly what’s going on.
 Whereas, the traditional nested way gets really tricky beyond a couple of commands.

 Of course, if you wanted, you could do each step separately, constantly assigning and overwriting an object like below